Support Hilton M. Briggs Library

-- Funds for Nursing Mothers Room improvements that will include a rocking chair, room décor, and supplies.
+- Funds for Nursing Mothers Room improvements that include a rocking chair, room décor, and supplies.

-- Funds for student help to assist in photographing and creating metadata for artifacts in the Sen. Thomas A. Daschle Career Papers Collection.
+- Funds for student help to assist in photographing and creating metadata for artifacts in the Sen. Thomas A. Daschle Career Papers.

-- Preservation boxes that will hold the rare 1850s newspaper collection of The Dakota Friend.
+- Preservation boxes that hold the rare 1850s newspaper collection of The Dakota Friend.

 - Funds for a Harry Potter traveling exhibit from the National Library of Medicine for costs associated with shipping and a related program.